 Located in the northern region of West Bengal, Darjeeling has been an important hill station since the 19th century.
 Aside from its full-bodied tea, it’s also regarded as one of India’s more beautiful enclaves.
 Rolling hills of verdant plantations give way to the nearby, snow-covered peaks of the Himalayas.
 Crowning the vista is the almost impossibly majestic Kanchenjunga, a five-peaked mountain that is, after Everest and K2, the third highest in the world.

-Whether you’re looking to go trekking amidst the gorgeous foothills, or you’d prefer a historical holiday that uncovers the region’s rich culture and world-famous sights, read on for our beginner’s Darjeeling guide.
+Whether you’re looking to go trekking amidst the gorgeous foothills, or you’d prefer a historical vacation that uncovers the region’s rich culture and world-famous sights, a trip to Darjeeling must be high on the agenda.

 Majestic Kanchenjunga looks over Darjeeling © pius99/iStock/Thinkstock